EmilienM/EmilienM/README.md

 - 💼 Senior Principal Software Engineer at [Red Hat](https://www.redhat.com).

-- 📈 I work on Kubernetes and OpenStack projects.
+- 📈 My current focus is productizing AI, but I also worked on Kubernetes and OpenStack projects.

 - ❤️ I love Open-Source, and everything about Infrastructure.